python/typing/docs/spec/glossary.rst

       be imported from the :py:mod:`typing` module or equivalently from ``typing_extensions``, but some special forms are placed in other modules.

+   structural
+      A structural type (see e.g. :ref:`Protocols`, :ref:`TypedDict`) defines a
+      set of values not by their ``__class__``, but by their properties (e.g. attributes, methods, dictionary key/value types). :ref:`Callable` types are also structural; a callable type is a subtype of another callable type based on their signatures, not a subclass relationship.
+In contrast, see :term:`nominal` types.

    stub
       A file containing only type information, empty of runtime code (the filename ends in ``.pyi``).
 See :ref:`stub-files`.